Guillem96/argon-nx/README.md

 ## Purpose

-The purpose of Argon NX is to stay immutable, so you can always inject it, without caring about other payloads getting updated.
+The purpose of Argon NX is to stay immutable, so you can always inject it, without caring about other payloads getting updated (Always use ArgonNX for TegraSmash, TegraGUI, TrinkedM0 ...).

 ## How can it be?